zxkmm/ecrf_reborn/README.md

 # ecrf_reborn
-This repo tuned outdated dependents and make ecrf-v2 can flash normally
+This repo tuned outdated dependents and make ecrf-v2 can't compile-flash normally

 # NOTE
 ## This repo exists ONLY because the original ECRF project is abandened (or paused), and many dependents it is using, are changing, so not compatible anymore.